reichlab/decisions/project-posters/hub-dashboard.md

 #### 2. predtimechart vis

+predtimechart is a javascript app that uses plotly.js to render plots.

+It requires the user to provide a `fetchData` function that can be used to retrieve model output data (predictive quantiles) and target data (time series format).

+To support that, we need:
+ - a way build these data objects
-Installable python app
+    - installable python app
+ - a place where the data will be stored
+    - S3 bucket
+    - github pages branch of the github repo used for the dashboard
+    - Another branch on a github repo used for the dashboard

 #### 3. evaluations dashboard

+There are two pieces to the dashboard:

+1. Creation of score data
+2. The website itself

+For score data, we will write functionality in R to compute scores after the close of each modeling round when target data become available and cache the scores for later retrieval by the process that's used to create the web app.

+- We will use R to compute scores because there is existing functionality for score computation in the hubverse in the hubEvals package
+- Saving score data:
+    - S3 bucket
+    - github pages branch of the github repo used for the dashboard
+    - Another branch on a github repo used for the dashboard

+The interactive website:
-- R markdown document, quarto document, or similar that pre-computes scores and all tables/figures used to display them.
+- R markdown document, quarto document, or similar that pre-computes all tables/figures used to display scores.
-- Two-part process:
-  1. R or python script runs at round close to compute scores and save them e.g. in an S3 bucket or on GitHub
-  2. Javascript app running in client side browser fetches data as needed and generates plots/etc
+- Javascript app running in client side browser fetches data as needed and generates plots/etc. This is similar to predtimechart.
 - Web app with server-side logic to render tables and/or figures, e.g. using Shiny or Streamlit
+- webR or webpy runs R or python in the browser to dynamically create figures and tables

 #### 4. orchestration